Bell 214ST: Design and development

 The first of the three full 214ST prototypes flew on 21 July 1979.
 Manufacturing of production 214STs began in 1981.
-Type certification from the FAA and CAA for visual and instrument flight rules was awarded in 1982.
+Type certification from the Federal Aviation Administration (FAA) and Civil Aviation Authority (CAA) for visual and instrument flight rules was awarded in 1982.
 The military variant followed into production with helicopter deliveries commencing in 1982.

 The Bell 214ST included major design changes from the Bell 214.
 The Bell 214ST has a larger, stretched fuselage with seating for 16-18 passengers, and two 1625 shp GE CT7-2A engines.
 The helicopter introduced some ground-breaking innovations for Bell, including a one-hour run-dry transmission, fiberglass rotor blades, elastomeric rotorhead bearings, and the option of either skid or wheeled landing gear.
 The helicopter has a cockpit door and a large cabin door on each side.
 The 214ST has a fuel capacity of 435 US gallons (1,650 L).
 An auxiliary fuel system could be added.

 The Model 214ST was the largest helicopter that had been built by Bell at that time (since surpassed by the Bell 525 Relentless) The ST was originally an acronym for "Stretched Twin", but was later changed to "Super Transporter".
 Bell built a total of 96 214STs with production ending in 1993.
+In 2015, Bell enacted a license agreement with the helicopter company Erickson Inc. to provide aftermarket support for the Bell 214 platform; six years later, the type certificate was sold to Erickson.

-The military operators included Iraq (48), Brunei (1), Peru (11), Thailand (9) and Venezuela (4).
+In 2023, Erickson sold the type certificates for the 214B, 214B-1 and 214ST to the Australian helicopter specialist McDermott Aviation.

-The type certificate for the aircraft is currently held by McDermott Aviation of Queensland, Australia.
-It was reported online in a March 13, 2025 Aviation Week article that the company intends to restart production "to address global shortfalls in rotary-wing firefighting capability".
+In March 2025, McDermott announced its intention to relaunch production of a modified version of the Bell 214ST, referred to as the McDermott 214ST, in response to an alleged global shortage of rotary-wing firefighting platforms.
+The initial production batch of 40 new-build rotorcraft is to be produced on a final assembly line in San Bernardino, California.
+Major suppliers for the programme reportedly include Safran, Aerometals, Moog, Genesys Aerosystems, Kaman, Robinson Helicopter and Bell.
+The McDermott 214ST is to be powered by a pair of Safran Aneto turboshaft engines.
+Furthermore, the company plans to start delivery of refurbished Bell 214s during 2027.
+By March 2026, McDermott was the largest operator of the Bell 214.